jreybert/vimagit/README.md

 - `:Magit`
   Open magit buffer with [:Magit](#magitshow_magit) command.
-- `N`
+- `<C-n>`
-  Jump to next hunk with `N`, or move the cursor as you like.
+  Jump to next hunk with `<C-n>`, or move the cursor as you like.
 The cursor is on a hunk.
-- `S`
+- `s`
-  While the cursor is on an unstaged hunk, press `S` in Normal mode: the hunk is now staged, and appears in "Staged changes" section (you can also unstage a hunk from "Staged section" with `S`).
+  While the cursor is on an unstaged hunk, press `s` in Normal mode: the hunk is now staged, and appears in "Staged changes" section (you can also unstage a hunk from "Staged section" with `s`).
-- `CC`
+- `cc`
-  Once you have stage all the required changes, press `CC`.
+  Once you have stage all the required changes, press `cc`.
   - Section "Commit message" is shown.
   - Type your commit message in this section.
-  - To commit, go back in Normal mode, and press `CC` (or `:w` if you prefer).
+  - To commit, go back in Normal mode, and press `cc` (or `:w` if you prefer).

 You just created your first commit with vimagit!